kunal171/web_crawler/README.md

 ## Current State

-The project is newly created.
+The project is in Milestone 1.

 Current files: